anam-hossain/realty/README.md

 Realty
 ======

-Building a simple Real estate application using Laravel 4.2 and AngularJS 3.3.
+A simple Real estate application using Laravel 4.2 and AngularJS 3.3.